opea-project/docs/guide/k8s_install_kubespray.md

 ## Step 1.
 Set up Kubespray and Ansible

-Python3 is required in this step.
+Python3 (version >= 3.10) is required in this step.
 If you don't have, go to [Python website](https://docs.python.org/3/using/index.html) for installation guide.

 You shall set up a Python virtual environment and install Ansible and other Kubespray dependencies.
 Simply, you can just run following commands.
 You can also go to [Kubespray Ansible installation guide](https://github.com/kubernetes-sigs/kubespray/blob/master/docs/ansible/ansible.md#installing-ansible) for details.
+To get the kubespray code, please check out the [latest release version](https://github.com/kubernetes-sigs/kubespray/releases) tag of kubespray.
+Here we use kubespary v2.25.0 as an example.

 ```
 git clone https://github.com/kubernetes-sigs/kubespray.git